Women’s Health: When’s the Right Time to Visit Your OB/GYN?

 Vaginal discharge (unusual color, odor, or amount)

-Itching, burning, or irritation in the vulva or vagina
+It can cause itching, burning, or irritation in vulva or vaginal areas.

 Sexual HealthTesting for sexually transmitted infections (STIs)